wmcorless/python-p2p-network/GETTING_STARTED.md

 This application running at port 9877 is receives the connection.
 Therefore, you see an inbound message.
 The incoming connection from the node is added to the inbound list, because it is a connection with us.
 ````
 $>file_sharing_node.py 9877
-Initialisation of the Node on port: 9877 on node (df643d3c0063b40fcb0c185a9f39e4743551ef426c9acc0355cb01b04288dd87909f7d2ca74d594b266ee6dd149d8e2b3a82c4ee9584382ec4e91230aad1118d)
+Initialization of the Node on port: 9877 on node (df643d3c0063b40fcb0c185a9f39e4743551ef426c9acc0355cb01b04288dd87909f7d2ca74d594b266ee6dd149d8e2b3a82c4ee9584382ec4e91230aad1118d)
 ? inbound_node_connected: ceccce67f62d2d067bca76901ba3da2028539754b451afa81b0ffe2fcc64e070386f5573ee6cf4da9223202d363c3aeb035b360ad5bd95985e1797e93cd93b28
 ````
 You already see that you have a lot of control of what happens.
-Immediatly, you get notified when nodes are connected.
+Immediately, you get notified when nodes are connected.
 Eventually, how nodes are connected is not really important when messages are send to each other.

 _work in progress..._